rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 You can use the ECK Operator, as a [very nice OpenShift article](https://www.openshift.com/blog/run-elastic-cloud-on-kubernetes-on-red-hat-openshift) describes.

-In this specific case, for quick tweaks that we needed to address, I prepared a [github repository](https://github.com/rcarrata/ocp4-netflow) with all the pieces needed for this blog post.
+In this specific case, for quick tweaks that we needed to address, I prepared a [GitHub repository](https://github.com/rcarrata/ocp4-netflow) with all the pieces needed for this blog post.

 ## Installing the ELK and the ElastiFlow in OpenShift 4